DyogenIBENS/LibsDyogen/README.md

 LibsDyogen and its plugged softwares will be installed into /home/${USER}/Libs.
 The sudo password is required to
 * Enable the universe deposit
-* Instal dependencies with apt-get
+* Install dependencies with apt-get
-* Add the LibsDyogen folder into the PYTHONPATH, editing the ~/.bashrc
+* Add LibsDyogen folder into PYTHONPATH, via an edition of ~/.bashrc

 Install *curl*, if you don't have it
 ```